Darin Morgan Cylinder Heads

 NOTE: The amount of information presented in this course is immense.

 Please make sure to bring your audio recorders, and calculators!
-Video cameras are not permitted.

 For anyone that is in the engine building business, or wants to do cylinder head work this class is invaluable.
 The amount of information that Darin gives you is mind numbing and will take most people weeks if not months to decipher (after re-reading the text, and listening to your tapes if you choose to tape it).
 The biggest benefit is you get Darin’s real world experience and can go over specifics; he not only gives you the answers but shows you how to find them on your own.